garrettcross/GPS-Bluetooth-Beacon-and-Autonomous-Car/README.md

   A beacon sends out its coordinates via Bluetooth and an autonomous car receives the coordinates and compares it with its own and moves towards the beacon.

 # Authors
-Garrett  Cross
+-Garrett  Cross
-William  Duong
+-William  Duong
-Terrence Hamilton
+-Terrence Hamilton
-Nicole   Reinking
+-Nicole   Reinking

 # Hardware
-TM4C123GH6PM Tiva C LaunchPad Microcontroller
+-TM4C123GH6PM Tiva C LaunchPad Microcontroller
-HC-05        Bluetooth Module
+-HC-05        Bluetooth Module
-NEO6MV2      GPS Moudule
+-NEO6MV2      GPS Moudule

 # Brief Overview
 1. Interface GPS Module with Onboard UART Module